bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

-The target platform tested was a Seagate Central Single Drive NAS running firmware version 2015.0916.0008-F however I believe these instructions should work for other Seagate Central configurations and firmware versions as long as care is taken to account for any minor differences.
+The target platform tested was a Seagate Central Single Drive NAS running firmware version 2015.0916.0008-F however I believe these instructions should work for other Seagate Central firmware versions as long as care is taken to account for any minor differences.

 These instructions should not be followed "blindly".
 If you have already made other custom changes to your Seagate Central software via